Asashio Tarō IV: After retirement

+Head of Takasago stable

 Asashio remained in the sumo world as an oyakata, or elder, and became the head coach of Wakamatsu stable in March 1990, taking over from former sekiwake Fusanishiki who resigned because of ill-health.
 In the 1990s he coached Asanowaka and Asanosho, both like himself former college champions, to the top division.
 He then had even greater success with the Mongolian star Asashōryū, coaching him all the way to yokozuna.
 In 2002 Wakamatsu stable merged with Takasago stable and Asashio became head coach there.
 From February 2000 until February 2008 he was also a Director of the Japan Sumo Association.
 He was in charge of the Public Relations department, but left his post after the controversy over Asashōryū's suspension in August 2007.
 Takasago was seemingly unable to control his most senior wrestler, often unaware of whether Asashōryū was in Japan or back in Mongolia, and this damaged his standing within the Sumo Association.
 In February 2009 he became head of the judging department, replacing Takanohana.
 In January 2010 he was severely reprimanded by the Board of Directors after Asashōryū allegedly punched an acquaintance while on a drunken night out during a honbasho.
 With Asashōryū retiring shortly afterwards, Takasago now had just one top division wrestler, Asasekiryū.
 He left the judging department after the February 2010 elections, and was demoted in the Sumo Association's hierarchy.
 As of 2017 he is the deputy chairman of the competition inspection committee.

+Resignation and death

 In 2020 he oversaw the promotion of Asanoyama to ōzeki.
 He stood down as head coach in November 2020, passing on control of Takasago stable to the former Asasekiryū.
 He swapped elder names, becoming Nishikijima Oyakata, and planned to stay in the Sumo Association under that name for a further five years as a consultant.
 However, he submitted his resignation in June 2021 after the Sumo Association's compliance committee, during their investigation into Asanoyama for violation of COVID protocols, found that Nishikijima himself violated those protocols by inviting Asanoyama for dinner and drinks with his family and acquaintances at a time when wrestlers were prohibited from making non-essential outings.

+On 3 November 2023 the Japan Sumo Association announced the death of Asashio IV.
+He died from small intestine cancer on 2 November, at the age of 67.